vansky/replications/vanschijndel_linzen-2019-scil/vanschijndel_linzen-2019-scil-replication.md

 Combine the surp and entropy columns from each `%.results` file into a single `naturalstories.full.results` file.
 Copy `naturalstories.full.results` to your `modelblocks-release/workspace/` directory
 Copy `naturalstories/naturalstories_RTS/processed_RTs.tsv` to the `modelblocks-release/workspace` directory and cd to that directory.
-Use these commands to get unigram measures (assumes `wikitext-103` corpus is in a self-named directory within your modelblocks project directory.
+Use these commands to get unigram measures (assumes `wikitext-103` corpus is in a self-named directory within your modelblocks project directory).
 ```
     echo 'word' > natstor.toks
     sed 's/ /\n/g' genmodel/naturalstories.linetoks >> natstor.toks